airblade/voom/README.md

 Again, you can pass a plugin name if you just want to focus on a single plugin.

-## What About Plugins I'm Hacking On?
+## What About Plugins You're Hacking On?

 If you're working on a plugin, you don't want to install it from GitHub; you want to use your local copy.
-To do this, manually symlink your plugin into `bundle/`.
-There's no need to add it to `plugins`.
-E.g.
+To do this, manually symlink your plugin into `bundle/`:

 ```sh
 $ ln -nfs ~/code/src/vim-newhotness ~/dotvim/bundle/vim-newhotness
 ```

+There's no need to add it to `plugins`.

 ## Installation